ISM Certified Sales Manager

 ISM Certification Standards and Institutional Requirements:

-• Alignment of professional roles with certification standards.
+• Alignment of sales management roles with certification criteria.

-• Institutional roles and responsibilities within certified sales functions.
+• Institutional responsibilities associated with certified sales functions.

-• Relationship between certification and organizational compliance structures.
+• Compliance linkages between certification standards and organizational structures.

 Unit 2: